 What conversion rate is the most applicable and realistic depends on your current goals.
 The industry average is 2.35%, so targeting between 2 and 3% is feasible.
 Then again, look into your present conversion rates.
 If you already hit the 3% rate, by all means, amp it up to 4%.

-Bottom-line, do not proceed with your online marketing efforts without deciding for the appropriate conversion rate.
+Bottom line, do not proceed with your online marketing efforts without deciding on the appropriate conversion rate.

 Principles of persuasion